Here's What Could Be Ahead In The Russia Investigations In 2019

 So if all goes well for Flynn, serving as a government witness may be the cherry on the sundae and make the judge more inclined to show leniency in his ultimate sentence.

 Trump's former deputy campaign chairman, Rick Gates, so far has no sentencing date scheduled.
-He's been cooperating with prosecutors since he pleaded guilty to charges connected with Manafort and served as the star witness against his former mentor in the Virginia trial last summer.
+He has been cooperating with prosecutors since he pleaded guilty to charges connected with Manafort and served as the star witness against his former mentor in the Virginia trial last summer.

 The Justice Department has asked a judge not to schedule a sentencing hearing for Gates because he's cooperating with so much of its work, much of which still appears to be behind the scenes.
 When, or if, Gates is sentenced in 2019 could be an important milestone in the investigation.